andsadie/kvp-storage-doc/README.md

 I am not too familiar with mmap() and decided not to investigate it due to time concerns but I'm making a note to read up on it.

 ## Implementation
-I decided to implement STORAGE OPTION 2 because I believe it would be a better option for a small set of key-value pairs.
+I decided to implement the individual file key-value pair method because I believe it would be a better option for a reasonable set of key-value pairs.
 The ability to easily read values from any other application seems like a valuable advantage.

-Depending on the use case this option might not be compact and small enough.
+Depending on the use case this option might not be compact or small enough.
 I would probably use JSON as my alternative.

 ## Testing and Performance
 Tests performed on my PC